-Using the pH paper, measure the pH of the solution and record it in the table below.
+Using the pH probe, measure the pH of the solution and record it in the table below.

-Add 6M Ammonium Hydroxide to the ferric nitrate solution by the amount indicated in the left-most column of Table 1.
+Add 0.5 M Ammonium Hydroxide to the ferric nitrate solution by the amount indicated in the left-most column of Table 1.
 With each addition, calculate the total ammonium hydroxide solution added and record it in the second column.
 Then, measure the pH, make observations of the reaction in the beaker, and record in the table.